Rishi Sunak may not succeed, but he is trying to do the right things | John Rentoul

 They are being polite.
 If a Labour government takes office at the end of next year, it will have five years to hit the target.
 Increasing wind and solar power might be technically feasible, and even admirably ambitious, but carbon-free power for when the wind isn’t blowing and the sun isn’t shining is the problem.

-Nuclear power stations cannot be built in time; the technology to capture and store CO2 from burning fossil fuels doesn’t yet exist; nor is it feasible, yet, to store enough energy, even if it were possible to generate a big surplus in those hours when the wind is blowing and the sun is shining.
+Nuclear power stations cannot be built in time; the technology to capture and store Co2 from burning fossil fuels doesn’t yet exist; nor is it feasible, yet, to store enough energy, even if it were possible to generate a big surplus in those hours when the wind is blowing and the sun is shining.

 That makes two impossible promises on Starmer’s list, against one on Sunak’s.
 Labour’s mission to outperform the rest of the G7 economically is moonshine.
 The technical term for such a “drive for growth” is Trussonomics.